-FSD 421 Capstone Graduation Project (3CH): The capstone graduation project is the representation of the students' in-depth learning and understanding of their field of specialization through a long-term project accomplished in a professional manner.
-They are evaluated on their ability to complete this project with originality and quality, applying the skills, techniques and methodologies they have learnt during their course of study.
+FSD 416 Capstone Seminar (3CH): The capstone seminar is registered prior to the Capstone project to help students develop a high-quality capstone proposal and plan.
+The students are guided and mentored by the academic advisor during a thorough research process until the iteration reaches a satisfactory level, thus preparing them for applied selfdirected capstone experience.
 The student is assigned to research and identify a topic, and develop a detailed research proposal highlighting the goals, objectives, tasks, methodology and time plan.
-The topic could range from an academic research to school/ community service, student-developed business or any other area of personal interest.
-The student communicates regularly with his/her academic-capstone advisor for review, while working constantly to improve the outcome by building upon previously gained expertise.
+The topic could range from academic research to school/ community service, student-developed business, or any other area of personal interest.
+The student communicates regularly with his/ her academic-capstone advisor for review, while working constantly to improve the outcome by building upon previously gained expertise.
 The academic-capstone advisor contributes through meaningful feedback and setting expectations of standards, offering an opportunity for open-ended learning through self-reflection and improvement.
-Students of fashion design are expected to create a minimum of five original pieces for a clothing line with the integration of trend research and creative response.
-The process is documented, findings are compiled and presented orally as well as in writing through a capstone report.
-The project is divided into three distinct phases: 1.
-Research and topic selection 2.
-Conceptual and design development 3.
-Design execution/ design presentation, with necessary documentation and a comprehensive report.
+Students of fashion design are expected to develop a well-researched, on trend and industry relevant concept for a capsule collection that confirms to the social and ethical requirements.
+The concept research is followed by textile/material research along with development of designs.
+The capstone seminar culminates in a detailed oral and written plan with a schedule for the execution of the outfits during the capstone project.